Marcel Poëte: Theories

 As a historian Poëte had little interest in the chronicles of the aristocracy, but wanted to study the growth and evolution of the city as a biologist would observe an organism growing.

 He prized the documents in the Historical Library as central to understanding the past of the city.

 He saw great value in photography, which began to be developed in the 1830s, as an objective record of the changing city.

 In the 1910s and 1920s Poëte developed a new discipline which he called science de la ville and Patrick Geddes called "civics."

 Poëte's writings about Paris and his courses at the EHEU reflect the profound influence of Henri Bergson.

 He adopted Bergson's vitalism and his ideas of duration and "creative evolution" in architecture and city plans as opposed to mundane functionalism.

 Poëte anticipated a new phase of industrial development in Paris.

-He viewed a city as an living organism that constantly adapts itself to changes in the economic environment, while retaining relics of the past.
+He viewed a city as a living organism that constantly adapts itself to changes in the economic environment, while retaining relics of the past.

 He wanted to use the older structures as the basis for a city that was adapted to social needs and that could more easily adjust to industrialization.

 His writings are full of biological metaphors.

 He calls the city "a collective human being", a "living organism", with a "natural zoning" based on "the organic needs of a constantly evolving agglomeration."